This post may contain affiliate links. Please read my disclosure for more information.

 Avoid impulse shopping

-This goes along with the step #1, a sale may look great, but it causes you to spend more money and blow your budget.
-And you might be spending on something you don’t really need.
+This goes along with the step #1.
+A sale may look great, but it causes you to spend more money and blow your budget.
+And, you might be spending on something you don’t really need.

 Next week there will be new sales, and the next week after that.

 Not even going into the store, or visiting the website is one of the best ways to prevent yourself from spending too much money.
+If you specifically want to stop spending money on clothes for instance, then not looking at them is the #1 way to cut out the spending!

-Shop with cash
+Shop with cash to prevent overspend

 It’s really easy to overspend when you rely on credit cards.
 There is something about using a card instead of cash, that makes it feel almost like you aren’t really spending.